kingsmanrip/ERPversionBoss/README.md

 - **Materials Management**: Track materials used for each project with cost calculations
 - **Expense Tracking**: Monitor business expenses with or without project association
 - **Invoicing**: Generate and track invoices for completed projects
+- **Payroll Management**:
-- **Payroll Reporting**: Calculate payroll based on recorded timesheets with detailed breakdowns by payment method (Cash vs Check)
+  - Calculate payroll based on recorded timesheets
+  - Track detailed breakdowns by payment method (Cash vs Check)
+  - Manage payroll deductions (taxes, insurance, retirement, advances, etc.)
+  - Calculate gross and net payment amounts
 - **Payment Method Tracking**: Record and track payments by method (Cash/Check) with check numbers and bank information
 - **Cost Analysis**: Automatic calculation of project costs and profitability
+- **Net Profit Tracking**: Real-time calculation of actual net profit (revenue collected minus expenses) for each project and company-wide
 - **Responsive UI Design**: Optimized display of financial data with properly sized elements to ensure readability of large numbers

 ## Tech Stack